Girlfriend in a Coma (novel): Characters

-A high school friend of the main cast, Jared was very promiscuous.
-He was also a jock.
+A high school friend of the main cast, Jared was a very promiscuous jock.
 At the beginning of the novel, he has already died of leukemia and exists as a ghost.
 The leukemia progressed rapidly, giving him little time after learning of his disease.
 He is the only other presence to visit the main cast after the End of the World.

 Inspiration

 Girlfriend wasn't a consciously planned book.
 It pretty well erupted out of me.
 I started writing it at the start of 1996, during what was probably the darkest period of my life.
 I'd just returned in December 1995 from that disastrously exhausting European tour.